stedolan/counterexamples/src/subtyping-vs-inheritance.md

 Many object-oriented languages conflate inheritance and subtyping as _subclassing_.
-Three representative examples are C#, Eiffel and TypeScript, which differ in how overriden methods in a subclass are typechecked.
+Three representative examples are C#, Eiffel and TypeScript, which differ in how overridden methods in a subclass are typechecked.

-C# insists that subclasses' methods accept exactly the same types the overriden method accepts, which is sound but makes some uses of subtyping and specialisation awkward.
-Eiffel prefers specialisation, insisting that subclasses' methods accept subtypes of what the overriden method accepts, which is unsound[^cook].
-TypeScript is ambivalent, requiring only that subclasses' methods accept either a supertype _or_ a subtype of what the overriden method accepts, which is also unsound.
+C# insists that subclasses' methods accept exactly the same types the overridden method accepts, which is sound but makes some uses of subtyping and specialisation awkward.
+Eiffel prefers specialisation, insisting that subclasses' methods accept subtypes of what the overridden method accepts, which is unsound[^cook].
+TypeScript is ambivalent, requiring only that subclasses' methods accept either a supertype _or_ a subtype of what the overridden method accepts, which is also unsound.

 The soundness issue is the same one in both TypeScript and Eiffel:
-Suppose a method `A.m` may be overriden by `B.m`, where `B.m` accepts only a subtype of the original type.
+Suppose a method `A.m` may be overridden by `B.m`, where `B.m` accepts only a subtype of the original type.
 Since `B` is deemed a subtype of `A`, a `B` can be used as though it were an `A`, and by invoking its `B.m` method through `A` an argument which is not of the subtype it